Last Update: 1/23/22

 When it is determined that the traffic accident happened while the driver was working, then Florida’s workers’ compensation law takes over; the Workers’ Compensation policy (the one provided by the driver’s employer) is where damages, for things like medical bills and lost wages, will be paid.

-In industry lingo, the Florida Workers Compensation coverage is “primary” over the driver’s insurance policy.
+In industry terms, the Florida Workers Compensation coverage is “primary” over the driver’s insurance policy.

 What is covered by Florida’s Workers Compensation?

-Since this is a law passed by the Florida Legislature (and one that has been changed by the Powers that Be in Tallahassee many, many times), what coverage is provided to the driver in damages is defined in the Florida Statutes and the workers’ compensation system.
-For example:
+Since this is a law passed by the Florida Legislature, the benefits provided to the employee is defined in the Statute and the workers’ compensation system.
+However, there are some important facts to know, including:

 - No pain and suffering damages are covered